-The Timorese traditionally and ritually kill animals for ceremony such as Weddings and Funerals and as a supplementary food source.
-True to making the best use of the materials at hand Timor has a long tradition of carving bone and horn to imbibe them with the Atoni's totemic guardian spirits.
+Untitled document The Timorese traditionally and ritually kill animals for ceremony such as Weddings and Funerals and as a supplementary food source.
+True to making the best use of the materials at hand Timor has a long tradition of carving bone and horn and further, imbibe them with the Atoni's totemic guardian spirits.

 There are two main bone carving villages high in the mountians of central West Timor who provide the needs of the entire western half of the island.
 Young and old, these carvers create some of the most breathtaking scrimshaw being produced in the world today.
 See also under Betel Nut-Bone Containers.

 All bone and horn items have been Gamma Radiated to AQIS Standards.